pauliyobo/cmd-rs/README.md

 Cmd-rs is an attempt to build a library which helps to build interactive commandline apps with ease.
 It was inspired by the cmd module in python and the excellent [cmd2](https://github.com/python-cmd2/cmd2) library.
 ## Usage
-To use this library you can set the dependency which points to this git repository, since it has not been published on cargo yet.
+To use this library you can set the dependency which points to this git repository, since it has not been published on crates.io yet.

 ```toml
 [dependencies]